MarioJim/fuzzy-pdf/README.md

     -V, --version
             Prints version information

+OPTIONS:
+    -c, --context <context>
+            Surrounding lines to show in the preview

+    -m, --max-pages <max-pages>
+            Only parse documents with at most this number of pages.
+            Pass '0' to parse documents with any number of pages
 ```

 - If you don't specify a path, it will default to the current folder.